-Analytical Procedures Performed in Response to Assessed Risks of Material Misstatement

-- 42R.
-If designing and performing analytical procedures, the practitioner shall: (Ref: Para.
-A90(c), A100-A102) - (a) Determine the suitability of particular analytical procedures for given assertions, taking account of the assessed risks of material misstatement and tests of details, if any, for these assertions; - (b) Evaluate the reliability of data from which the practitioner's expectation of recorded quantities or ratios is developed, taking account of the source, comparability, and nature and relevance of information available, and controls over preparation; and - (c) Develop an expectation of recorded quantities or ratios which is sufficiently precise to identify possible material misstatements. - 43R.
-If analytical procedures identify fluctuations or relationships that are inconsistent with other relevant information or that differ significantly from expected quantities or ratios, the practitioner shall investigate such differences by: (Ref: Para.
-A90(c)) - (a) Inquiring of the entity and obtaining additional evidence relevant to the entity's responses; and - (b) Performing other procedures as necessary in the circumstances.

-Procedures Regarding Estimates
+Limited Assurance Reasonable Assurance Resp Analytical Procedures Performed in Response to Assessed Risks of Material Misstatement Resp Analytical Procedures Performed in Response to Assessed Risks of Material Misstatement 42L. proce edures g and performing analytica , the practitioner shall: (Re c), A100-A102) proc designing and performing analytical cedures, the practitioner shall: (Ref: a.
+A90(c), A100-A102) (a) partic taking of ma rmine the suitability of cular analytical procedures g account of the assessed risk aterial misstatement and test tails, if any; , S (a) Determine the suitability of particular analytical procedures for given assertions, taking account of the assessed risks of material misstatement and tests of details, if any, for these assertions; (b) which of re devel source and availa tate the reliability of data from the practitioner's expectation corded quantities or ratios is loped, taking account of the central comparability, and natural relevance of information able, and controls over a caration; and 1 6 6 6 6 6 6 6 6 6 6 6 6 6 6 6 6 6 6 6 (b) Evaluate the reliability of data from which the practitioner's expectation of recorded quantities or ratios is developed, taking account of the source, comparability, and nature and relevance of information available, and controls over preparation; and 43L. to recorded quantities 43L.
+If analytical procedure or relationships that ar / e (c) Develop an expectation of recorded quantities or ratios which is sufficiently precise to identify possible material misstatements. inconsistent with other information or that differ signific expected quantities or rapractitioner shall make inquirie entity about such difference practitioner shall consider the to these inquiries to determine other procedures are necessar or that differ significantly fror quantities or ratios, the shall make inquiries of the such differences.
+The shall consider the response aquiries to determine whether 43R. fluct inco infor expe prac analytical procedures identify uations or relationships that are nsistent with other relevant rmation or that differ significantly from ected quantities or ratios, the stitioner shall investigate such trences by: (Ref: Para.
+A90(c)) Circu instan Jes.
+(Nei.
+Faia.
+A90( c)) (a) Inquiring of the entity and obtaining additional evidence relevant to the entity's responses; and (b) Performing other procedures as necessary in the circumstances.
+Proce Procedures Regarding Estimates Proc edure es Regarding Estimates 44L.

-- 44L.
 Based on the assessed risks of material misstatement, the practitioner shall: (Ref: Para.
-A103-A104) - (a) Evaluate whether: - (i) The entity has appropriately applied the requirements of the applicable criteria relevant to estimates; and
+A103-A104) miss ed on the assessed risks of material statement, the practitioner shall uate whether: (Ref: Para.
+A103) (a) E Evaluat (i) e whether: The entity has appropriatel applied the requirements of the applicable criteria relevants. f (a) (b) The entity has appropriately applied the requirements of the applicable criteria relevant to estimates; and The methods for making estimates